[July 24, 2013- Orange County, CA]

 The defendant EMTs arrived at Mission.
 They met with the nurse in charge who discussed Brett’s condition in detail.
 She also provided the EMTs with Brett’s medical chart and 5150 documents.
 The EMTs were told Brett reported hearing evil voices and also having suicidal thoughts of jumping off a bridge.
 Despite the fact that Brett was now calm and cooperative, the EMT’s were advised that Brett continued to be at risk of harming himself.
 Because of his condition, both EMTs were placed on express written notice via a checked box on the 5150 documents that Brett was in danger of harming himself.

 One of the defendant EMTs rode in the back of the Pacific Ambulance, Inc. vehicle with Brett who was positioned such that he was looking towards the rear of the vehicle.
-This EMT was seated on a side bench providing him with full view and access to observe Brett and the soft restraints during the transport.
+This EMT was seated on a side bench providing the EMT with full view and access to observe Brett and the soft restraints during the transport.
 The other EMT drove the vehicle.

 After about 10-15 minutes, the Brett asked the EMT who was in the back watching him to move behind him.
 The EMT complied and moved to the airway seat behind Brett.
 At all times, Brett was still in the raised Fowler’s position.
 His body and soft restraints were now blocked from the view of EMT.
 (Issue #2- EMT should not have moved from the position that allowed him a full view of the patient and restraints.
 Company policy and expert testimony indicated the EMT should have remained sitting on the side bench).